Ayushhgupta39/natively-cli/README.md

 # Nativly CLI

-A React Native UI component library CLI inspired by [shadcn/ui](https://ui.shadcn.com/), allowing you to easily add Tailwind-powered components to your React Native projects.
+A React Native UI component library CLI, allowing you to easily add Tailwind-powered components to your React Native projects.

 ## ✨ Features